• Skip to primary navigation

 Notes

-• This recipe will make four large drinks (as shown in the photos) or six smaller sized drinks for sharing.
+• Yield: This recipe will make four large drinks (as shown in the photos) or six smaller sized drinks for sharing.

-• To use fresh strawberries: clean and slice your strawberries (halves or quarters are fine), then spread in a single layer on a parchment lined baking sheet.
+• To use fresh strawberries: Clean and slice your strawberries (halves or quarters are fine), then spread in a single layer on a parchment lined baking sheet.
 Freeze for two hours, then store in a freezer bag until ready to use.

 Nutrition Estimate